-This list does not include all the possible causes of gut pain but some of the more common causes include the following:
+This list does not include all the possible causes of abdominal pain, but some of the more common causes include the following:

 Constipation is common.
-It means either going to the toilet less often than usual to empty the bowels or passing hard or painful stools (faeces).
+It means either going to the toilet less often than usual to empty the bowels, or passing hard or painful stools.
 Sometimes crampy pains occur in the lower abdomen.
 You may also feel bloated and sick if you have severe constipation.
 See the separate leaflets called Constipation and Constipation in Children for more information.

 Irritable bowel syndrome (IBS)